 Do you ever feel like having a spring clean, a de-clutter and a brightening up of your home or your image?
 I know I do.
 One of the best ways of doing this is through colour.
+But how do you choose colours that match?

 I’ve been lucky enough to learn about colour; during my A level Art qualification, my degree course and throughout my career.
 But what if you don’t know anything about colour theory or colour psychology?
 Fear not, help is at hand.
 There’s a great free resource to help you: the Adobe Kuler colour wheel.
 There are several ways to use this.